Fast Switching in Mixed-Integer Model Predictive Control: Control Input Rounding

 In Proposition~\ref{prop:practical_stability}, we claim that there exists some bound $\gamma>0$ for the state deviation caused by input perturbations that ensures $\mcalP$-practical asymptotic stability, see \eqref{eq:practical_stability_state_bound}.
 In~\eqref{eq:sur_state_bound}, we specify an upper state error bound that formally depends on the integrated input error in \eqref{eq:sur_input_bound}.
 Notice that if $\sigma \to 0$, the state error bound in \eqref{eq:sur_state_bound} also tends to zero.
 However, the latter observation does not imply point-wise convergence of $\xmud{x,N_{\os},\cdot}$ and $\xmu{x}$ in time.
 Therefore, Proposition \ref{prop:sur_state_bound} motivates systematic and fast switching in the context of input rounding such that the right-hand side of \eqref{eq:sur_state_bound} becomes smaller than $\gamma$ in \eqref{eq:practical_stability_state_bound}.
 Notice that the upper state approximation bound in \eqref{eq:sur_state_bound} does not yet depend on the specific rounding algorithm, it mainly results from Grönwall's Lemma, see \cite[Thm.
 2]{Sager2010}.

 \textit{Sum-Up Rounding (SUR)}.
 In the following, we present possible and SOS1 admissible rounding algorithms to restore integer feasibility in polynomial time, namely simple rounding (SR) and sum-up rounding (SUR), see~\cite{Sager2010,Kirches2020}.
-Alternative optimization based rounding approaches, which rely on integer linear programming and are more complex, are presented in~\cite{Sager2011,Jung14,Bestehorn2019}.
+Alternative optimization based rounding approaches, which are more complex and rely, inter alia, on integer linear programming, are presented in~\cite{Sager2011,Jung14,Bestehorn2019}.

 Similar to \cite{Kirches2020}, we define control rounding as follows:

 where the index $i^{*}(m,x)$ is the solution to the problem: